bayareala8s/training/non-technical/leadership/README.md

 2. **Describe a time when you had to make a strategic decision that had a long-term impact on your team or project.**

-Certainly!
 Here’s a structured example response to the question about making a strategic decision that had a long-term impact on your team or project:

 ---